-*.rpm files, meaning that the support of these components is limited to RedHat-based distributions - and none of them are currently tested (or guaranteed to work) outside of CentOS7, specifically.
+*.rpm files, meaning that the support of these components is limited to RedHat-based distributions - and none of them are currently tested (or guaranteed to work) outside of CentOS 7 and CentOS 8, specifically.

 ./pkg [options] [projects]

-projects argument is given, it should be one or more project names.
-If it is not given, all projects will be built.
+projects should be one or more project names.
+When no specific project or project list is given the default projects will be built.
 Valid projects:

 pkg script fails,

 docker-compose can still be used to build the projects directly.
 The compose file can be found at

 infrastructure/docker/build/docker-compose.yml under the repository’s root directory.
 It can be passed directly to

 infrastructure/docker/build/ directory or by explicitly passing a path to the